 That’s right.
 I was going to call this post “Minimalist Juicing” because you don’t need a juicer, but the above title won because I realized that the Vitamix isn’t exactly a minimalist piece of equipment.

-You’ve probably seen plenty of bloggers writing about green juices they’ve made with their fancy juicers, and I’m not going to lie – I own one myself.
-But if budget is an issue and you’re trying to decide whether a blender or a juicer is going to be a better investment, don’t worry – you can totally make juices and smoothies with a really good high-powered blender.
+You’ve probably seen plenty of bloggers writing about green juices they’ve made with fancy juicers, and I’m not going to lie – I own one myself.
+But if budget is an issue and you’re trying to decide whether a blender or a juicer is going to be a better investment, don’t worry – you can totally make green juice with a Vitamix, or with another really good high-powered blender.

 Some veggies will make your juice sour or bitter, whereas some will sweeten your brew.
 Carrots and apples, for instance, are naturally higher in sugars and therefore will produce a sweeter juice.

 I like to start with a good base of celery juice.
-The younger Angela thought celery was a terrible vegetable, even when smothered in Cheez-Whiz or peanut butter and dotted with raisins a-la-ants-on-a-log.
-The more sophisticated me thinks ants on a log are a terrible idea, and that celery is a beautiful vegetable!
-It’s super good for us too – celery helps to reduce blood pressure, contains anti-cancer compounds, and also delivers a hefty dose of vitamins A, B, and C.
+The younger me thought celery was a terrible vegetable, even when smothered in Cheez-Whiz or peanut butter and dotted with raisins a-la-ants-on-a-log.
+These days, the Culinary Nutrition Expert and more sophisticated me thinks celery is a really beautiful vegetable!
+It also helps to reduce blood pressure, contains anti-cancer compounds, supports detoxification and also delivers a hefty dose of vitamins A, B, and C.

-The micronutrients in celery in its solid state include magnesium, iron, sodium, phosphorous, iron, and potassium, and the breakdown of its fiber during the juicing process helps to make the nutrients more available for our bodies to utilize.
-I like to combine celery with cucumber because the two together are super refreshing, especially on a hot day.
+The micronutrients in celery in its whole food state include magnesium, iron, sodium, phosphorous, iron, and potassium, and the breakdown of its fiber during the juicing process helps to make the nutrients more available for our bodies to utilize.
+I like to combine celery with cucumber because the two together are super water-dense and refreshing, especially on a hot day.

 Another green in my flavour-of-the-week mix is parsley, which contains a boatload of cancer-fighting and inflammation-combating phytonutrients.
-This is not just a garnish folks.
-There is plenty of vitamins A, B, C, and K to be found in parsley, as well as iron, folic acid, and chlorophyll.
-Oh, and to top it off, parsley is a natural breath freshener.
-No mints or gum?
-No probs – chew on a sprig of parsley instead!
+This is not just a garnish!
+Parsley is full of vitamins A, B, C, and K, as well as iron, folic acid, and chlorophyll.
+Oh, and fun fact: it’s also a natural breath freshener.

 Of course, I’ve got some dark leaves in there – kale and spinach are my faves and you can add about as much as you like of these.
 Spinach is sweeter, so if you’re into sweeter juices, I’d recommend that you go a little more spinach heavy.

-Aside from apples, lemon is the only other fruit in this mix.
+Aside from apples, a lemon is the only other fruit in this mix.
 You can add as much lemon juice as you like, depending on how tart you like your juices.
-Lemons have detoxifying properties and help to give fresh juices a sour twist, which I enjoy.
+Lemons have detoxifying properties and help to give fresh juices a lively zippy flavour (is that a flavour??
+I say it is.)

 Here are the quantities of each ingredient in my recipe: